ansible/ansible/docsite/rst/intro_inventory.rst

 List of Behavioral Inventory Parameters
 +++++++++++++++++++++++++++++++++++++++

-As alluded to above, setting the following variables controls how ansible interacts with remote hosts.
+As alluded to above, setting the following variables controls how Ansible interacts with remote hosts.
 Some we have already mentioned::

     ansible_ssh_host